 Each certification is specific to the substrate and choice of coating system.

 To certify your project, a sample must be submitted to a certified 3rd party tester such as TÜV SÜD or Setsco.
 Contego has been proven to be able to pass Part 6, 7, 20 and 21 certification.
-These certifications are included as a reference..
+These reports are included as a reference.

-DISCLAIMER: The certification below is only included as a REFERENCE.
+DISCLAIMER: The reports below are only included as a REFERENCE.